andjadenic/poisson_cinar_nasa_dataset/README.md

 ## Data

-The raw data is the public [NASA HTTP](https://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html) access logs for July and August 1995.
+The raw data is the public [NASA HTTP](https://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html) access logs for [July](https://github.com/andjadenic/poisson_cinar_nasa_dataset/blob/main/data/NASA_access_log_Jul95.gz) and [August](https://github.com/andjadenic/poisson_cinar_nasa_dataset/blob/main/data/NASA_access_log_Aug95.gz) 1995.
 A log record provides a host identifier, timestamp, HTTP request, response status, and response size.

+Raw dataset is downloaded and saved inside [data](https://github.com/andjadenic/poisson_cinar_nasa_dataset/tree/main/data) repository.

-For each minute $t$ in a raw dataset, let $B_t$ be the set of parsed requests and let $h(r)$ be the host recorded in request $r$.
-The modeled count is
+For each recorded minute $t$ from $10:00$ to $18:00$ in a raw dataset, let $B_t$ be the set of parsed requests and let $h(r)$ be the host recorded in request $r$.
+[New dataset](https://github.com/andjadenic/poisson_cinar_nasa_dataset/blob/main/data/NASA_HTTP_minute_10_to_18.csv) is saved and used for modeling that consists of the number of distinct host strings observed during that minute:

 ```math
 Y_t = \left|\{h(r):r\in B_t\}\right|
 ```

-the number of distinct host strings observed during that minute.
 A host is counted at most once per minute, even if it makes multiple requests.

 The analysis uses the inclusive daily window